It is possible to work on the body in a safe and enjoyable way even with low energy!

 When your energy level is too low, strength or fitness exercises may be completely out of the question, especially if you are dealing with severe fatigue.
 But there are still ways to work on your body very gently – the key is to find the type of exercise that works best for YOU!

-Here’s a selection of video lessons created in collaboration with qualified teachers specifically for people with chronically low energy.
+Here’s a selection of video classes created in collaboration with qualified teachers specifically for people with chronically low energy and fatigue.

 Before you start, you may want to read our FAQ below and the article on How To Reconnect With Your Body And Find The Right Type Of Exercise For Adrenal And Chronic Fatigue.